jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 - `mcp-adapter/get-ability-info`
 - `mcp-adapter/execute-ability`

-These abilities are also automatically exposed as MCP tools.
+These abilities are also automatically exposed as MCP tools:

+- `mcp-adapter-discover-abilities`
+- `mcp-adapter-get-ability-info`
+- `mcp-adapter-execute-ability`

 These three tools offer AI agents a [layered approach](https://engineering.block.xyz/blog/build-mcp-tools-like-ogres-with-layers) to accessing WordPress Abilities.
 Agents can **discover** which Abilities are available, **get** ability information, and **execute** abilities.